WebAssembly enables low latency interoperable augmented and virtual reality software: WebAssembly

 \subsection{History and Design}

 WebAssembly (Wasm) is a young, low-level binary format that brings near-native speeds to the web.
-It can be a compilation target for a variety of languages, including typed languages such as C/C++ among many others, including Python\endnote{https://github.com/pyodide/pyodide}.
-Thus, Wasm opens the door to porting many existing native applications to the web\endnote{https://webassembly.github.io/spec/core/} .

-The precursor to Wasm was asm.js, a language also intended as a compilation target, specifically from JS code.
+It can be a compilation target for a variety of languages, including typed languages such as C/C++ among many others, including Python\footnote{https://github.com/pyodide/pyodide}.
+Thus, Wasm opens the door to porting many existing native applications to the web\footnote{https://webassembly.github.io/spec/core/}.
+The precursor to Wasm was asm.js, a language also intended as a compilation target, specifically from JS code (\cite{murphy}).
 Its main performance optimizations come from its usage of AOT compilation.
 However, due to its inherent design as a JS compilation target, asm.js inherits many of the same limitations from JS, such as relatively slow compilation times.
 Additionally, the generated asm.js text is more difficult to parse than binaries.
 Thus, Wasm was created as a successor, which would compile native code into binaries, avoiding the main limitations of asm.js while retaining the many optimizations such as AOT compilation.
 Thus, Wasm offers considerable improvements over asm.js, as it can be a compilation target for a multitude of languages, not just JS.
 This subsequently provides access to other source codes, libraries, etc. that are available through the web.